nmbrone/gonex/README.md

   use MyAppWeb, :controller

   # Import Gonex controller helpers.
-  # Alternatively you can import this in your MyAppsWeb :controller definition
+  # Alternatively you can import this in your MyAppWeb :controller definition
   # and make Gonex available within all of your controllers
   import Gonex.Controller